 B) Wisconsin cards sorting test: this card was formed by Brant and Berg in 1948 and was prepared for studying abstract behavior and collection change (14).
-Fourteen cards are given to participants with 1 to 4 symptoms in red, green, yellow, and blue colors.
-The participant task was to put cards one after another based on future responses models about replacing cards by their inference, and ten cards were collected in 1 row after one accurate alternating turn until to change the mentioned principle.
-Therefore, color, form, and symptoms were considered the principle of sorting.
-The test continues until the participant puts ten cards six times in one sort or reports the mentioned infrastructural principle spontaneously.
-The performance in this test means abstract inference about sort acquiring, and stagnation error occurs when participants persist on a wrong initial assumption in the first series in sorting or continue sorting based on the previous successful principle.
-The stagnation error is usable and valuable for documentation problems in forming conceptions, benefiting from cognitive correction and flexibility (15).
-Axelrod et al. stated that the marketers' validity was reported as satisfying and higher than 13%, and test validity was reported at 0.90 using the test re-test method.
+A collection of 14 cards are given to participants with 1 to 4 symptoms in red, green, yellow, and blue colors.
+The participant task is to put cards one after another based on future responses models about replacing cards by their inference, and 10 cards were collected in 1 row after one accurate alternating turn until to change the mentioned principle.
+Therefore, color, form, and then symptoms were considered as the principle of sorting.
+Test continues until participant put 10 cards for 6 times in one sort or report the mentioned infrastructural principle spontaneously.
+The performance in this test means abstract inference about sort acquiring, and stagnation error are when participants persist on a wrong initial assumption in the first series in sorting or participant continue sorting based on the previous successful principle.
+The stagnation error is usable and useful for documentation problem in forming conceptions, benefiting from cognitive correction and flexibility (15).
+Axelrod et al. stated that the marketers' validity was reported satisfying and excellent higher than 13%, and test validity was reported 0.90 using test, re-test method.
 Wisconsin card sorting test measures cognitive flexibility (16).
-Cognitivebehavioral play therapy interruption was executed in ten 45-minute sessions twice a week for children of the test group.
-A brief explanation of the sessions was following: The first session was about children's introduction to each other, stating play rules of group and playroom, explanations to parents, and emphasis on regular presence in sessions.
-The second session was about using painting and group play to make the relationship between students and teaching rules of group games and emphasis on execution and respect to them by students.
-The third session was about checking the past homework, students' familiarity with all types of emotions, calling them by dummy cards, asking the students to express their excitement about any experiences, determination homework for the next session.
-The fourth session is to check students' previous homework, relaxation training by iron man, macaroni, etc., provide necessary situations for children to use these techniques, and determine further session homework.

-The fifth session checks previous homework, familiarity with intellect conception, thought bubble game with examples, and determination for the next session.

-The fifth and sixth sessions are to check previous sessions' homework, train various methods for solutions using dolls and fiction, and play a role in students' cooperation and determination homework.
-Seventh and eighth sessions to check homework, play with paste and clay, and play with a group of students to present and examine various methods of facing the communication challenge with others in the group.

-The ninth session will review the previous sessions, playing strip, and scarf story.
-The tenth session is to review previous sessions and the execution post-test.
+Cognitive-behavioral play therapy interruption was executed in ten 45-minute sessions and twice in a week for children of test group.
+Brief explanation of sessions was following: First session was about children introduction to each other, stating play rules of group and play room, explanations to parents, and emphasis on regular presence in sessions.
+Second session was about using painting and group play for making relationship between students and teaching rules of group game and emphasis on execution and respect to them by students.
+Third session was about checking the past homework, students' familiarity with all types of emotions, and calling them by dummy cards, asking the students to express their excitement about any experiences, determination homework for the next session.
+Fourth session is to check students' previous homework, relaxation training by iron man, macaroni, etc., providing necessary situations for children to use these techniques, determination further session homework.
+Fifth session is checking previous homework, familiarity with intellect conception, thought bubble game with examples, determination the next session.
+Fifth and sixth sessions are to check previous sessions' homework, training various methods for solutions using doll, fiction, and play role with students' cooperation, determination homework.
+Seventh and eighth sessions to check homework, play with paste and clay, playing with a group of students to present and examine various methods of facing with the communication challenge with others in the group.
+Ninth session is to review the previous sessions, playing strip and scarf story.
+Tenth session is to review on previous sessions and execution post-test.